tecladocode/mongodb-faq/source/windows/1_installation.md

 # MongoDB on Windows

 ::: warning
-These instructors are for Windows 10, however most things will look the same on Windows 8 and Windows 7.
+These instructions are for Windows 10, however most things will look the same on Windows 8 and Windows 7.
 :::

 ## Download